 Action the Council has already taken includes launching a new, mobile-friendly website in 2014; working to improve and extend information and services available through the website; holding events with partners to help people get online.
 Other projects in the pipeline include recruiting and training community digital champions, investigating cheaper broadband for residents and trialling public WiFi hotspots in a number of locations.

-Basic online skills are defined by Go ON UK (external link) as the ability to manage information, communicate, buy and sell, solve problems and create digital content.
+Basic online skills are defined as the ability to manage information, communicate, buy and sell, solve problems and create digital content.
 Helping people gain these skills and use the internet helps to tackle wider social issues, assists people to move into employment, supports economic growth and closes equality gaps.

 Recent research by Go ON UK shows that while the majority of adults in West Lancashire have all five basic digital skills, 23% do not, and 15.5% of adults in West Lancashire have never been online.